hydroper/as3parser/docs/diagnostics.md

 ```

 For real use cases, calling `.format_with_message()` is not preferred if your application is not solely in English, since it will add categories such as `Warning`.

-Moreover, argument variants in `as3_parser::ns::Diagnostic` may not be enough.
-For example, a compiler may want to store a symbol argument; in this case, an extra layer over `as3_parser::ns::Diagnostic` must be provided, supporting more variants.